 Where to Find Help For Stuttering

 If you want to find help for stuttering on your own, check out the National Stuttering Association (NSA) website.
 The organization provides resources for both adults and children who stutter.
-You can search for a stuttering support group in your area and find virtual support groups that meet online.
+You can search for a stuttering support group in your area.
 They even have sections to educate and support employee/ers, pediatricians, speech-language pathologists, teachers, and researchers – anyone with a special interest in stuttering.
 Browse through these resources by visiting the NSA's Who We Help page.

 Another great resource is The Stuttering Foundation – a nonprofit group offering help for stuttering.
 You'll find free resources, facts, a blog, and a list of famous people who stutter.
 The organization provides detailed information and resources for anyone who needs stuttering help or knows someone who does:

 - Parents of Preschoolers